+GE Appliances Website

-Hotpoint Website Hotpoint.com Have a question or need assistance with your appliance?
-Try the Hotpoint Website 24 hours a day, any day of the year!
-You can also shop for more great Hotpoint products and take advantage of all of our on-line support services designed for your convenience.
-Schedule Service Hotpoint.com 800.GE.CARES (800.432.2737) Expert Hotpoint repair service is only one step away from your door.
+Have a question or need assistance with your appliance?
+Try the GE Appliances Website 24 hours a day, any day of the year!
+For greater convenience and faster service, you can now download Owner's Manuals, order parts, catalogs, or even schedule service on-line.
+You can also "Ask Our Team of Experts" your questions, and so much more...

+Schedule Service

+800.GE.CARES (800.432,2737) Expert GE repair service is only one step away from your door.
 Get on-line and schedule your service at your convenience 24 hours any day of the year!

 Or call 800.GE.CARES (800.432.2737) during normal business hours.

-Real Life Design Studio GEAppliances.com 800.TDD.GEAC (800.833.4322) GE supports the Universal Design concept-products, services and environments that can be used by people of all ages, sizes and capabilities.
+Real Life Design Studio

+800.TDD.GEAC (800.833.4322) GE supports the Universal Design concept-products, services and environments that can be used by people of all ages, sizes and capabilities.
 We recognize the need to design for a wide range of physical and mental abilities and impairments.

 For details of GE's Universal Design applications, including kitchen design ideas for people with disabilities, check out our Website today.
 For the hearing impaired, please call 800.TDD.GEAC (800.833.4322).

+Extended Warranties

-Extended Warranties www.GEAppliances.com 800.626.2224 Purchase a Hotpoint extended warranty and learn about special discounts that are available while your warranty is still in effect.
+Purchase a GE extended warranty and learn about special discounts that are available while your warranty is still in effect.
 You can purchase it on-line anytime, or call 800.626.2224 during normal business hours.
-Hotpoint Consumer Home Services will still be there after your warranty expires.
+GE Consumer Home Services will still be there after your warranty expires.